CHAPTER Rev 900 INTEREST AND DIVIDENDS TAX

 2. Imposed on the portion of the distribution which represents interest or dividends received by the entity; and

 b.
-The portion of the distribution shall be determined by multiplying the amount of the actual distribution received by a fraction:
+The portion of the distribution that represents interest and dividends shall be determined by multiplying the amount of the actual distribution received by a fraction:

 1. The numerator of which shall be the total interest and dividend income received by the entity; and

-2. The denominator of which shall be the total amount of gross income received by the entity.
+2. The denominator of which shall be the total amount of gross income received by the beneficiary.

 Rev 902.08 Accounting Method For Determination of Accumulated Profits.

-(a) Corporate organizations, including S corporations, shall compute the amount of its accumulated profits in conformity with the provisions of the Internal Revenue Code of 1986, as amended, for the calculation of earnings and profits.
+(a) Corporate organizations, including S corporations, shall compute the amount of their accumulated profits in conformity with the provisions of the IRC, as amended, for the calculation of earnings and profits.

-(b) Partnerships, limited liability companies, associations or trusts composed of transferable shares may elect to continuously calculate its accumulated profits in a manner:
+(b) Partnerships, limited liability companies, associations, or trusts composed of transferable shares may elect to continuously calculate their accumulated profits in a manner:

-(1) Consistent with the calculation of corporate earnings and profits under the Internal Revenue Code of 1986, as amended; or
+(1) Consistent with the calculation of corporate earnings and profits under the IRC, as amended; or

 (2) Which conforms in all respects to generally accepted accounting principles.